frederic-perez/AmE-dictionary/data/dictionary.md

 __nunchucks__
 __nurse<sup>1</sup>__ _n_
 __nurse<sup>2</sup>__ _v_ :three::hammer:
-__nursery__ _n_ The word nurse is a clue to the meaning of nursery: nurses take care of people, and a nursery is a place of caretaking.
+__nursery__ _n_ :two: The word nurse is a clue to the meaning of nursery: nurses take care of people, and a nursery is a place of caretaking.
 One kind of nursery is for babies: it's a child's room with a crib and lots of baby toys.
 The other kind of nursery is for plants: this type of nursery usually has glass walls and a roof, plus everything plants need to be healthy.
 Nurseries keep plants or babies safe so they can grow. __1__ A child's room for a baby. _Nursery room._ __2__ A building with glass walls and roof; for the cultivation and exhibition of plants under controlled conditions.
 __nurture__ _v_ :four::hammer: (nurtured, nurturing) _Dallas Stars flourish under nurturing Nill._
 __nut case__
 __nut__ _slang_ A crazy or strange person.